UIS Campus Evacuation Plan

 Campus Closing Due To Emergency

-If an emergency arises that warrants an evacuation of the campus (e.g. hazardous material leak, chemical spill, catastrophic weather, etc.), the Chancellor or Chief of Police or their designee will initiate the Campus Evacuation Plan.
+If an emergency arises that warrants an evacuation of the campus (e.g., hazardous material leak, chemical spill, catastrophic weather, etc.), the Chancellor or Chief of Police or their designee will initiate the Campus Evacuation Plan (Evacuation Plan).

 Critical Emergency Personnel

-For purposes of this Plan, Critical Emergency Personnel include: police, building maintenance, housing staff (Resident Directors and Resident Assistants), and UIS Command Staff.
+For purposes of the Evacuation Plan, Critical Emergency Personnel include police, building maintenance, housing staff (Resident Directors and Resident Assistants), and UIS Command Staff.
 Critical Emergency Personnel are expected to remain on duty throughout the emergency until dismissed by the Chancellor or Chief of Police or their designee.
 Critical Emergency Personnel may be relocated off campus if the situation is warranted.

 Only Critical Emergency Personnel will be permitted to remain on campus after it is closed and evacuated.
-If circumstances permit, campus police will check campus buildings to ensure that no unauthorized personnel remain on campus during the evacuation.
+If circumstances permit, UIS Police will check campus buildings to ensure that no unauthorized personnel remain on campus during the evacuation.

 Information Resources

-Instructions for evacuation and updates about the incident will be communicated by the University via the UIS-Alert System (text messages), email, classroom phones/outdoor speakers, social media (Facebook/Twitter), campus website updates broadcasting on the campus television channel, or other available means.
+Instructions for evacuation and updates about the incident will be communicated by the university via the RAVE Alert System (text messages), email, classroom phones/outdoor speakers, social media (Facebook/X), campus website updates broadcasting on the campus television channel, or other available means.

 Evacuation Procedures

-1. Students, staff and faculty who are able to secure their own transportation to evacuate campus should do so immediately upon declaration of a campus-closing event.
+1. Students, staff, and faculty who can secure their own transportation to evacuate campus should do so immediately upon the order of a campus evacuation event.

-3. The University will provide information about temporary emergency shelter for students, staff and faculty unable to evacuate on their own via the emergency alert system or other available means.
+2. UIS will provide information about temporary emergency shelter for students, staff, and faculty unable to evacuate on their own via the emergency alert system or other available means.

-4. If available, the University will provide transportation to pick up students, staff and faculty at either I-Lot at TRAC or B-Lot by Brookens Library (location will be determined on the nature and location of the emergency) at a predetermined time to transport them to the temporary emergency shelter.
+3. If available, UIS will provide transportation to pick up students, staff, and faculty at either I-Lot at the Recreation & Athletic Center (TRAC) or B-Lot by Brookens Library (location will depend upon the nature and location of the emergency) at a predetermined time to transport them to the temporary emergency shelter.

-• A critical emergency personnel staff members will remain at the emergency shelter at all times.
+• A critical emergency personnel staff member will always remain at the emergency shelter.

 • Evacuees must abide by all rules of the shelter.
-All University and campus policies remain in effect.
+All University of Illinois System and UIS policies

 Aftermath/Recovery Plans

 Once the emergency has passed, the Chancellor (or designee) will determine when it is safe to return to campus.
-All buildings, grounds and utilities will be inspected for damage prior to re-entry being permitted.
+All buildings, grounds and utilities will be inspected for damage prior to permitting re-entry.

 If the Campus is Deemed Safe